msaher/bufix.nvim/README.md

 Nav buffers are similar to the quickfix list.
 Some differnces:

-- Nav buffers work on "live" buffers.
+- Nav buffers work on "live" buffers. like terminals or tasks.
 This makes them useful when running servers or logging commands like `tail -f`.
-They additionally can be used interactively with `:h termianl`.
+They additionally can be used with interactive buffers like `:h termianl`.

 - Nav buffers use `:h vim.lpeg` to parse error messages.
-You can add or overwrite existing rules.
-See `:h doit-rules`

 - Unlike the quickfix list, you don't have to mess with `:h errorformat`.

+- The cursor gets highlighted when jumping through errors.

 ---